 6 to 10

-If, having been measured in accordance with the above principles, the carrying amounts of intangible assets or items of property, plant and equipment that were amortized or depreciated are higher than their recoverable amounts as of the reporting date, corresponding impairment losses are recognized as an expense.
+If the carrying amounts of intangible assets or items of property, plant, and equipment that were amortized or depreciated regularly are higher than their recoverable amounts as of the reporting date, corresponding impairment losses are recognized as an expense.

 The impairment is tested when relevant events or changes in circumstances indicate that it might no longer be possible to realize the net carrying amount.
-At the end of every reporting period, WACKER checks whether there are triggering events for recognizing (or reversing) impairments.
-An impairment loss is recognized, corresponding to the net carrying amount that exceeds the recoverable amount.
-The recoverable amount is the higher amount of the fair value less cost to sell, and the value in use.
-The value in use results from the present value of the estimated future cash flows from the use of the asset.
-In assessing this value, risk-adjusted pre-tax interest rates are used in a segment-specific manner.
-For the Group, an average rate of 12 percent (2009: 12 percent) was applied.
+An impairment loss is then reported in the amount of the net carrying amount that exceeds the recoverable amount.
+The recoverable amount is the higher amount of the fair value of the asset less selling expenses, and the value in use.
+This value in use results from the present value of the estimated future cash flows from the use of the asset.
+In determining this value, risk-adjusted pre-tax interest rates are used in a segment-specific manner.
+For the Group as a whole, an average rate of 12% (previous year: 10%) was applied.
 In order to determine the cash flow, assets are, if required, combined at the lowest level for which cash flows can be identified separately (cash-generating units).
 If the impairment loss no longer exists or has decreased, impairment losses are fully or partially reversed.
-The revised amount cannot exceed the carrying amount that would have been determined had no impairment loss been recognized.
-Impairments are reported under other operating expenses and reversals of impairment losses under other operating income.
+Impairments are reported under other operating expenses, reversal of impairment losses under other operating income.

 Shares in non-consolidated affiliated companies and investments are measured at cost, unless divergent market values are available.
 Changes in market values are posted to the statement of income upon realization by disposal or if the market value falls below the acquisition cost.
 Loans are valued at amortized cost, except for non-interest-bearing and low-interest loans, which are measured at their present value.